Public Nuisance Ordinance Update

 The new ordinance would designate a residential property as a “chronic nuisance property” if there are a certain number of qualifying offences (“violations”) within one calendar year.
 To acknowledge differences between properties with different numbers of units, the number of qualifying offences within the year are in four tiers.
 This approach is consistent with that of some peer communities in the country.
 The specific number of violations that can lead to chronic status is data-driven based on historical data of nuisance properties per this definition.
 (The proposed code would not apply to non-residential properties, though that may be reviewed as an option in the future.)

 Qualifying offences/violations are specified in the ordinance.
 They are generally property-related in the areas of building/zoning code violations (including fire and building code matters), site property conditions (such as weeds/trash) and criminal behaviors (such as noise or public disturbance).
-Crimes against property owners or individuals, such as burglary or domestic violence, are not qualifying.
+Crimes against property owners or individuals, such as burglary or domestic violence, do not qualify if the victim of the crime is the property owner, tenant, agent or operator of the parcel.

 What is the difference between “public nuisance” and “chronic nuisance?”